Red Flag Warning issued throughout area

 Fire Weather Watch

-Areas Affected: Audubon; Boone; Carroll; Cass; Cerro Gordo; Franklin; Greene; Guthrie; Hamilton; Worth
+Areas Affected: Audubon; Boone; Calhoun; Carroll; Cass; Cerro Gordo; Crawford; Emmet; Franklin; Greene; Guthrie; Hamilton; Hancock; Humboldt; Kossuth; Palo Alto; Pocahontas; Sac; Webster; Winnebago; Worth; Wright

-...Critical Fire Weather Conditions This Afternoon and Thursday Afternoon over Much of Central Iowa Today and Portions of Central Iowa Thursday... .A combination of low humidity values, strong winds and dry fuels will result in critical fire conditions across portions of central, western and northern Iowa this afternoon and Thursday afternoon. ...RED FLAG WARNING IN EFFECT FROM 1 PM THIS AFTERNOON TO 8 PM CDT THIS EVENING FOR CRITICAL FIRE WEATHER CONDITIONS FOR PORTIONS OF CENTRAL AND WESTERN IOWA... ...FIRE WEATHER WATCH IN EFFECT FROM THURSDAY AFTERNOON THROUGH THURSDAY EVENING FOR CRITICAL FIRE WEATHER CONDITIONS FOR PORTIONS OF CENTRAL AND WESTERN IOWA...
+...Critical Fire Weather Conditions Across All of Iowa this Afternoon and over Much of Central and Northern Iowa Thursday... .A combination of low humidity values, very strong southwesterly winds and dry fuels will result in critical and erratic fire conditions across all of central Iowa this afternoon and over portions of central and northern Iowa on Thursday afternoon. ...RED FLAG WARNING IN EFFECT FROM 1 PM THIS AFTERNOON TO 8 PM CDT THIS EVENING FOR CRITICAL FIRE WEATHER CONDITIONS FOR MUCH OF CENTRAL AND NORTHERN IOWA... ...FIRE WEATHER WATCH IN EFFECT FROM THURSDAY AFTERNOON THROUGH THURSDAY EVENING FOR CRITICAL FIRE WEATHER CONDITIONS FOR PORTIONS OF NORTHERN AND WESTERN IOWA...
 The National Weather Service in Des Moines has issued a Red Flag Warning, which is in effect from 1 PM this afternoon to 8 PM CDT this evening. a Fire Weather Watch has also been issued.
 This Fire Weather Watch is in effect from Thursday afternoon through Thursday evening.

 * HUMIDITY...Dropping to around 25 percent.